E-commerce

 How does an e-commerce business work?

-It works thanks to a sequence of building blocks: offer, traffic, site, conversion, payment, logistics, support, and retention.
+It works through a chain of building blocks: offer, traffic, site, conversion, payment, logistics, support, and loyalty.

 Is an e-commerce site enough to have a real business?